mistweaverco/snap.nvim/backend/bun/README.md

 # Snap.nvim backend

-This is an uncomplicated backend cli tool for [Snap.nvim](https://github.com/mistweaverco/snap.nvim)
+This is the backend cli tool for [Snap.nvim](https://github.com/mistweaverco/snap.nvim)

 To install dependencies: